FanMclaine/FanMclaine/README.md

 ### Hi there 👋

-� Hi, I'm Mclnoot_ feel free to star my repos
+� Hi, My name is Mclnoot_ (with an L).
+Feel free to star my repos!
 [<img align="right" width="200" alt="🦑" src="https://count.getloli.com/get/@:lowlighter?theme=rule34">](https://fanmclaine.github.io)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q3611TP)

 - � Linux enthusiast
 - � Things i like to do: Making arts (NOT NFT), Maybe coding and frontend dev, Ricing linux distros in a live environment with no persistence
+- � Mainly codes in Python
 - Check out website for more info!

 ---